pivotal-robert-mcmillion2/RMQ-ICM/README.md

 Introduction
 -

-This `Vagrantfile` and `provision.sh` will create a 3 x node RabbitMQ cluster and 2 x client nodes where you can run producer and consumer scripts.
+This `Vagrantfile` and `provision.sh` will create:
+- 3 x RabbitMQ nodes:
+    - Specified RabbitMQ software installed.
+    - Configured as a single cluster.
+- 2 x client nodes:
+    - Pika (Python RabbitMQ client) installed.
+    - Used to run producer/consumer scripts.

 Eralng and RabbitMQ packages are automatically installed from here:
 - https://packages.erlang-solutions.com